youjmi/Read-Me_Generator/README.md

 Thank you for having the time to view my work.
 In my generateMarkdown.js file, I have used this webiste as a reserouce for the licenses: https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba

 I would like to give special acknowledgement to my study group as well.
-We assist one another by proving Feedback, Brainstorming, and general support:
+We assist one another by providing Feedback, Brainstorming, and general support:

     1. Rachel Wanke - https://github.com/rwanke14
     2. Amir Ashtiany - https://github.com/Alexfit4